BrianQQQ/Country-Home-Baking-Sweets-CHBS-/README.md

 # Installation

-1. Clone the repository: `git clone https://github.com/ty16akin/Team_03'
+1. Clone the repository: `git clone https://github.com/BrianQQQ/Country-Home-Baking-Sweets-CHBS-'
 2. Navigate to the project directory: `cd ecommerce`
 3. Install dependencies: `pip install -r requirements.txt`
 4. run database.sql on mysql workbench
 5. Migrate the database to your machines database: 'python manage.py migrate'
 6. If you want to use the existing data run: 'python manage.py loaddata data_dump'
-7. Go to settings.py in the ecommerce folder under you the ecommerce folder and scroll down to the bottom, under #SMTP/EMAIL Configuration put in the email you want the customers information to be sent to.
+7. Go to settings.py in the ecommerce folder, scroll down to the bottom, under DATABASES variable, configure your SQL USER name and PASSWORD, under #SMTP/EMAIL Configuration put in the email you want the customers information to be sent to.

 # Usage

 - To run the web application run 'python manage.py runserver' in your terminal, you will be be given a link, click on it and the browser will open with the homepage.
+- If you want to create admin user (superuser) through terminal, under Team_03/ecommerce folder, open terminal and type `python manage.py createsuperuser`, follow the step to configure a new admin user.
+- To use Google Authentication, remeber to set correct gmail account for the admin user(superuser).
 - You can navigate thorough the users cart, menupage, and the contact page. add any item you want to your cart through the menu page.
 - Then go to you cart page and click on checkout, you will be directed to a checkout page there the usere fills their information and checks out, an email of the customer deails and order details will be sent to the email you enter in No. 7 of the installation guide.
 - To make changes to the database you can use the admin portal whic can be accessed by adding '/admin' to the link provided wne running the application
 - To make changes to the data loaded in step 5 of the installation guide the username is 'suzanne' and password is 'suzannehill'
-- To make a new admin user  run 'python manage.py createsuperuser' and follow the steps
 - NOTE: you have to be logged out of the admin portal to be a guest user

 ## Contributing